SBE/NBE Moving to NBE-Arts and NBE-Sciences

 Updated Exam Blueprint

 After a nation-wide job task analysis (JTA) survey of funeral service licensees, the NBE-Arts and NBE-Sciences blueprints will be updated January 1, 2023.
-The JTA survey is conducted every five to seven years by The Conference under the guidance of testing and psychometric experts, and is used to determine the significance/importance of the various activities performed by practitioners across the country.
+The JTA survey is conducted periodically by The Conference under the guidance of testing and psychometric experts, and is used to determine the significance/importance of the various activities performed by practitioners across the country.
 This ensures the exam is testing current and relevant content necessary to serve the public as an entry-level practitioner.
 While the changes are minor, the exam study material will also be updated later this year to reflect the updated blueprint.
+For a detailed look at what is changing please click here.

 Updated Score Reports